 The application requirements for the Mobile ID device drive the overall system architecture and requirements for individual components of that system.

-Note that there is flexibility in the overall system design shown in2.
-As illustrated in 3 the ‘Signal Processing’ step may itself be split.
+Note that there is flexibility in the overall system design shown in Figure 2.
+As illustrated in Figure 3 the ‘Signal Processing’ step may itself be split.
 In this example, a mobile ID device deals with the face, fingerprints and iris modalities.
 A separate unit deals with Rapid DNA (not considered to be a mobile ID device for purposes of this document).
 The output of these two units is combined at a local site to generate a unified transaction for a single individual.
 That transaction is forwarded to a second site, where the full suite of information is added which is necessary for transmission to one or more sites that handle the matching.

-4 illustrates system architecture the compressed iris image (only) is transmitted to a local station, where more information is added to the transmission to a central system for matching and processing.
+Figure 4 illustrates a system architecture where the compressed iris image (only) is transmitted to a local station, where more information is added to the transmission to a central system for matching and processing.
 The central system may send back a candidate list to the local station for review.
 Based upon standard operating procedures (which may vary over time and operating conditions) a yes / no actionable response is sent back to the operator.
 Thus the telecommunications needs of the mobile unit are at an extreme minimum in this design.